aman-11111/re4_tweaks/README.md

 ### Description
-This is a fork of RE4 Tweaks repo for experimentations of strafing and walking while aiming
+This is a fork of RE4 Tweaks repo for experimentations of strafing and aim walking

 ### What is new
 * **Strafing** - Use A,D keys or controller left stick to side step.
 Right stick to turn player.
-* **Walk while Aiming** - Use A,D,W,S key or contoller left stick to moving around.
+* **Walk while Aiming** - Use A,D,W,S key or contoller left stick to move around.

 ### Disclaimer
 * THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.